Soul on Ice (album): Critical reception

 Will Ashon of Muzik praised Soul on Ice as "a powerful journey through Ras' life, grounded in a historical-political-theological analysis of the plight of the black race", concluding that it was "post-encyclopedia-black-power-lyricism".
 Carlito Rodriguez of The Source commended Ras Kass' lyricism, stating that he "drops material that'll have history buffs, religious theorists and English majors alike either reaching for their reference books or bustin' off in their Fruit of the Looms".

 In a retrospective piece, Stylus Magazine critic Brett Berliner noted that several years into Ras Kass' career, "he still hasn't matched the awe and skill of Soul on Ice", hailing it as "one of the most next level albums of all time, lyrically".
-Steve Juon of RapReviews.com commented that the album "still stands as a testament to what an MC with unlimited potential and the free reign to say it can truly do".
+Steve Juon of RapReviews commented that the album "still stands as a testament to what an MC with unlimited potential and the free reign [sic] to say it can truly do".